fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/i_oop/theory/C_Classes.md

 2. Implement an interface.
    - When we instantiate an anonymous class from an interface, we use the syntax "new Interface(){...}".
    - Java’s interfaces have no constructors, so the parentheses always remain empty.

 ### Anonymous Object
 - It is an instance of a class that is created without assigning it to a named reference variable.
 - This object can be an instance of either a named class or an anonymous class.

+### Keyword "super"
+- Java provides a special keyword super to access members or constructors of its superclass.
+- This keyword can be used in several cases:
+  - To access instance fields of the parent class.
+  - To invoke methods of the parent class.
+  - To invoke constructors of the parent class (no-arg or parameterized).

 ## Fields